FastRobotsCornell/FastRobots-2025/docs/labs/Lab2.md

      * Demonstrate 5s of ToF and IMU data sent over Bluetooth
    * Record a Stunt
       * Include a video (or some videos) of you playing with the car and discuss your observations
-        * Without Artemis
-        * With Artemis, and plot data sent over Bluetooth

 Add code (consider using [GitHub Gists](https://gist.github.com)) where you think is relevant (DO NOT paste your entire code).